-Google’s Chief Economist, Hal Varian claims that “the sexy job in the next 10 year will be in statistician.”
+Google’s Chief Economist, Hal Varian claims that “the sexiest job in the next 10 year will be in statistician.”
 But it’s not the statistician who will have the coveted, pivotal, and crucial job in the future; it’s “Data Powered-Storytellers” (people who know how to create data visualizations).
 With more and more big data from the internet (90% of data was created within the last two year alone and 2.5 billion GB is produced everyday), it is more important than ever that we can explain, analyze, digest, and compare data in a manageable way to anyone who needs access and understanding of their complex data.
 The next step is to learn how to be on top of the curve and learn data visualization in order to be the workplace hero you’ll need to be in the upcoming changing years.

 This course is recommended for non-coders who are interested in data visualization.
 Don’t worry if you aren’t a numbers person; this course will teach you how to turn all those numbers into readable, colorful, visuals that will wow your bosses and be incredibly easy to understand.
 Unlike some of the other courses mentioned below, this course will not teach/integrate Python or any other form of programming language.
 Powered by Microsoft, Data Visualization: A practical Approach for Absolute Beginners, is a new course taught by Pete Harris and Ben Olsen, both Senior Content Developers at Microsoft.
 A suggested time frame is spending a 2-3 hours on the course for 4 weeks.
 The course is free, however, if you want to receive a certificate after completion and have your exams graded, the program costs $99.00.